lwiesel/FeatureCheckerBundle/Resources/doc/overriding_template.md

 **Note:**

     This method is more complicated than the one outlined above.
-Unless  you are planning to override the controllers as well as the templates, it isrecommended that you use the other method.
+    Unless you are planning to override the controllers as well as the templates, it is recommended that you use the other method.

 First, create a new bundle and override the `getParent` method in the bundle class.